Rommelfoxx/ComparadorPlanilha/README.md

 <p> Results - Aqui ficará os resultados da execução dos testes -
 Here are the test run results.

-## Execução do teste
+## Execução do teste (test execution)
 Antes da execução devemos colocar os arquivos para comparação dentro do diretorio sheet, estes arquivos devem ser CSV com os nomes data.csv e data_2.csv.
-No arquivo CompararArquivo.robot que esta dentro do diretorio test-case deve ser passado por argumento na keyword "compare files csv" quais colulas devem ser consideradas na comparação, iformar o nome exato da colula.
+No arquivo CompararArquivo.robot que esta dentro do diretorio test-case deve ser passado por argumento na keyword "compare files csv" quais colulas devem ser consideradas na comparação, informar o nome exato da colula.

+Before the execution we must place the files for comparison inside the sheet directory, these files must be CSV with the names data.csv and data_2.csv.
+In the file CompareArquivo.robot that is inside the test-case directory, it must be passed by argument in the keyword "compare files csv" which columns should be considered in the comparison, inform the exact name of the column.

 Para a execução devemos executar na pasta do projeto o seguinte comando

+For the execution we must execute in the project folder the following command
 ### Robot -d results test-case

 As planilhas que estão no diretorio para exemplo estão com diferenças, deste modo o testes como esta configurado apresentará um erro informando das inconformidades.

+The worksheets that are in the directory for example are with differences, so the tests like this one will present an error informing the nonconformities.

-## Relatorio de Erro
+## Relatorio de Erro (Error Report)

 Caso seja encontrado um erro o relatorio exibirá qual a linha que foi encontrado os erros, no relatorio será informado todas as inconformidades do teste.

+If an error is found, the report will display which line the errors were found, in the report all nonconformities of the test will be informed.

 ![image](https://user-images.githubusercontent.com/62702351/178749848-8fcc49ef-ac72-46c1-97d0-10bdf60467c3.png)

 ## Autor
 Bem meu nome é Vanderlan Alves. tenho uma paixão pela area de qualidade e acredito que devemos propagar a cultura da qualidade para todas as pessoas.
 Caso você compartilha deste pensamento me procure.
 Bora contruir um mundo com mais qualidade ❤❤❤!!

+Well my name is Vanderlan Alves.
+I have a passion for the area of ​​quality and I believe that we must spread the culture of quality to all people.
+If you share this thought, look for me.
+Let's build a world with more quality ❤❤❤!!

 <p>https://linkedin.com/in/vanderlan-alves-mba-ctal-tm-asf-0a76b422<p/>
 <p>https://medium.com/@vanderlan-alves-filho</p>